FOOD

 Generation of Nutrition Information Panel or Nutrition Facts Label

-by Food Testing: From SGD 200 per product (inclusive of 9% GST)
+by Food Testing: From SGD 160 per product

 Provision of Digital Format for Front-of-Pack Label